jpritikin/coach/content/docs/me/meditation/untie.md

 I have collected a variety of interesting targets to blend with.
-In addition to any immediate sensation, a engrosing blending episode can create an affective afterglow that can last for hours.
-Before I list some suggestions, I want to emphasize that these experiences are most available from effortless meditation.
+In addition to any immediate sensation, an engrosing blending episode can create an affective afterglow that can last for hours.
+Before I list some suggestions, I want to emphasize that these experiences are most available starting from effortless meditation.
 Without effortless meditation, you might as well use a target like maintaining awareness of breathing as you work toward effortlessness.
 Your experience will mostly be cluttered with the Focuser and Bouncer parts, and other parts